ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 4. Security Considerations

-   This document clarifies correct DNS server behaviour and does not introduce any changes or new security considerations.
+   This document clarifies correct DNS server behavior and does not introduce any changes or new security considerations.